avalchanova/tic-tac-toe-react/tic-tac-toe-react/README.md

 ### Gameboard State:

-Our project boasts a responsive gameboard that intelligently tracks the status of each of the nine cells.
+My project boasts a responsive gameboard that intelligently tracks the status of each of the nine cells.
 Every move you make is carefully recorded, and you'll always know the current state of the game.

 ### Player Messages:

-To keep you engaged, we've integrated two types of messages.
+To keep you engaged, I've integrated two types of messages.
 One informs you whose turn it is, ensuring you're always in the loop.
 The other announces the winner when the game is won, so you can revel in victory or graciously accept defeat.